-Variation that results from a chance mechanism has the advantage of being quantifiable.
+The following types of variation results from a chance mechanism and have the advantage of being quantifiable:

-Sampling variation results from using chance to select a sample.
-In this case, we can in principle compute the chance a particular collection of elements is selected for the sample.
+Results from using chance to select a sample.
+In this case, we can, in principle, compute the chance that a particular collection of elements is selected for the sample.

-Measurement error for an instrument results from the measurement process.
-If the instrument has no drift or bias and a reliable distribution of errors, then when we take multiple measurements on the same object, we get random variations in measurements that are centered on the truth.
+Results from the measurement process.
+If the instrument used for measurement has no drift or bias and a reliable distribution of errors, then when we take multiple measurements on the same object, we get random variations in measurements that are centered on the truth.

-Recall that for the Wikipedia experiment, a group of 200 contributors was selected at random from 1,440 top contributors.
+Recall that for the Wikipedia experiment, 200 contributors were selected at random from 1,440 top contributors.
 These 200 contributors were then split, again at random, into two groups of 100 each.
 One group received an informal award and the other didn’t.
 Here’s how we use the urn model to characterize this process of selection and splitting:

 Imagine an urn filled with 1,440 marbles that are identical in shape and size, and written on each marble is one of the 1,440 Wikipedia usernames.
 (This is the access frame.)